Nothing beats this healthy taco salad recipe in the summertime. Crisp veggies, creamy dressing & crunchy tortilla strips make it fresh & fun to eat.

-As much as I love tacos, I really love taco salad.
-In fact, any time I make tacos for dinner, I usually have a taco salad for lunch the next day to use up any of the remaining ingredients.
-But today’s taco salad isn’t just any “kitchen sink” salad… what’s special about this taco salad is the yummy veggie “taco meat” that’s, well, the meat of the salad.
-Finely chopped sautéed shiitake mushrooms and ground walnuts take on a similar texture to ground beef taco meat, while tamari, chili powder, and a touch of balsamic vinegar give it a savory/spiced flavor.
-Combined with crisp romaine, veggies, juicy tomatoes, black beans, crispy tortilla strips, and a dollop of avocado cilantro lime sauce, this is my favorite salad to eat for lunch (or dinner) all summer long!
+As much as I love tacos, I really love taco salads.
+In fact, any time I make tacos for dinner, I usually have a taco salad for lunch the next day to use up any leftover ingredients.
+But today’s healthy taco salad recipe isn’t just any kitchen sink salad.
+What’s special about this taco salad is a yummy veggie “taco meat.”
+Finely chopped sautéed shiitake mushrooms and ground walnuts take on a similar texture to ground beef or ground turkey, and tamari, chili powder, and a touch of balsamic vinegar give them a savory/spiced flavor.
+Combined with romaine lettuce, juicy tomatoes, black beans, crispy tortilla strips, and a dollop of cilantro lime salad dressing, this tasty “meat” makes this salad one of my all-time favorite summer meals!

-To make a great taco salad, you need a mix of textures & tastes – something creamy, something zesty, something crunchy, something tangy, and something crisp – all over lots of greens.
-Here’s what I use to make this taco salad recipe so filling, fresh & fun:
+To make a great taco salad, you need a mix of textures and tastes – something creamy, something zesty, something crunchy, something tangy, and something crisp – all over lots of greens.
+Here’s what I use to make this healthy taco salad recipe so filling, fresh, and fun:

 - Romaine lettuce, because it wouldn’t be a taco salad without a base of crispy greens!